Phil Gilbert (design executive)

 Phil Gafford Gilbert Sr. is an American executive and design leader specializing in corporate culture.
-He spent 30 years as a start-up entrepreneur before IBM appointed him as their General Manager of Design in 2012 to spearhead a broad transformation of the company.
+He spent 30 years as a start-up entrepreneur before IBM appointed him as their General Manager of Design in 2012 to spearhead a broad transformation of the company and was the subject of the documentary film The Loop.
+He also wrote a book Irresistible Change: A Blueprint for Earning Buy-In and Breakout Success about his experiences at IBM.

-Using principles of design thinking, Gilbert drove "wholesale" corporate change to IBM in response to the rapidly changing tech industry.
-Gilbert’s approach brought a version of the military “Commander’s Intent” into the design world to help align large teams distributed globally, and was the subject of the documentary film The Loop.

-Gilbert retired in 2021 but remains active as an investor, consultant, lecturer, and member of various boards of directors.
+Gilbert retired in 2021 but remains active as an author, consultant, lecturer, and member of various boards of directors.

-Early life, family, and education
+Early life and education

 Gilbert was born and raised in Oklahoma City.
 As a young man, he worked as a newspaper carrier for The Daily Oklahoman and Oklahoma City Times, attended John Marshall High School, and graduated as a Pe-et (top ten) senior from the University of Oklahoma in 1978.
-He currently lives in Austin, Texas, with his wife, Lisa.
-They have four children, and six grandchildren.

 Career

 Gilbert managed a variety of tech start-ups and other companies, including Lombardi Software in Austin, Texas, where he was Chief Technology Officer and later president.
 In 2010, Lombardi was acquired by IBM, which kept him on board in a leadership capacity, asking him to drive the design-led transformation in 2012.

 When Virginia M. Rometty became chief executive in January 2012, she told her executive team that she wanted “to rethink and reimagine” the experience of IBM’s customers.
 She asked Gilbert “what would it take to get our massive company to move more quickly and invent things in new ways?
 And fast?”
 Gilbert opted to put “Design thinking at the center” of the cultural transformation of the company.